Marcel-Goehn/kanmind-backend/API_DOCUMENTATION.md

 ]
 ```

 #### Create a new task.
 The authenticated user has to be a member of the board.
-The assignee and reviewer als have to be members of the board.
+The assignee and reviewer also have to be members of the board.
 If not chosen, the fields will return null.
 For the status field, the following values are allowed: to-do, in-progress, review and done.
 For the priority field, the following values are allowed: low, medium and high.

 ```http
 POST api/tasks/